huy222462-png/Webgame_Blockchain/Readme.md

 them add readme
 chạy Backend -> node server.js
 chạy Frontend -> npm run dev

- mongo pass: 88888888
- link: mongodb+srv://toan226464_db_user:88888888@cluster0.2re7d7m.mongodb.net/?appName=Cluster0
+IMPORTANT: database credentials were previously committed here.
+Those lines have been removed for security.
+Please create a `.env` file at the project root with your MongoDB connection string.
+Example in `.env.example`.

+If a password or URI was leaked, rotate the credential immediately (change the user's password or create a new DB user) and do not commit secrets to the repo.